Nairobi: Nairobi metropolitan region

 Nairobi is found within the Greater Nairobi Metropolitan region, which consists of parts of 5 out of 47 counties in Kenya, which generate about 40% of the entire nation's GDP as per 2022 data by the Kenya National Bureau of Statistics.
-Nairobi County on its contributes to 27.5% of the country's GDP according to the same report while Kiambu county comes second with 5.9%.
+Nairobi County on its own contributes to 27.5% of the country's GDP according to the same report while Kiambu county comes second with 5.9%.